 Added to all this you have the culture and music festivals all year.
 Composers such as Mozart and Strauss are the best known but there are many more.

 So, what are you waiting for?
 Go visit and find out what is on offer in Austria.

-It is not expensive either.
-Diesel has been at about 1 euro per litre for some time, but like the rest of Europe is dependent on what happens in the middle east!
-March 2020 – Diesel is at present 102 cents per litre….depending on the time of day!
+It is not so expensive either.
+Diesel has been at about 1.20 euro per litre for some time, but like the rest of Europe is dependent on what happens in the middle east!
+Dec 2022 – Diesel is at present between 1.70 – 1.90 cents per litre….depending on the time of day!

-In the supermarket, bottles of good quality wine cost from £3 to £4.
-Beer is about 50p for a half litre bottle.
+In the supermarket, bottles of good quality wine cost from £4 to £6.
+Beer is about 80p for a half litre bottle.
 Food is a little cheaper, but of course there will always be imported items that are more expensive.

 Property for sale in Austria is still reasonably priced particularly in the Eastern provinces. and it certainly makes for a safe investment, particularly as you can make good returns on your money by renting your property for holidays, this is of course where holiday renting is permitted.